Who Was Evel Knievel?

 Evel Knievel’s Nickname

-Legend has it that Evel Knievel’s nickname came after a police chase in 1956.
+Evel Knievel’s nickname supposedly came after a police chase in 1956.
 Robert Craig Knievel had stolen a motorcycle, crashed it, and was taken to jail.
 The night jailer evidently liked to give the inmates nicknames.
 Another inmate residing in the jail that evening was William Knofel, whom the jailer dubbed “Awful Knofel.”
 For Robert, the jailer bestowed the moniker “Evil Knievel.”
 Years later, Knievel legally changed his name and the spelling to Evel Knievel.

 Knievel was born as Robert Craig Knievel Jr. on October 17, 1938, in Butte, Montana, a copper-mining town that, at the time, resembled a 19th century boom town.
 For most young men the future was limited to working in the mines, working in town, or working on one of the surrounding ranches.
 Though Robert was a standout athlete in track and field and hockey, he struggled in school.
 His parents had divorced when he was young and he was raised by his grandparents.
 After dropping out of high school, he bounced from one odd job to another.
 Before too long, he was arrested for robbing hubcaps, motorcycles, and generally being a menace.
 While working for a construction company he attempted to do “wheelies” with an earth mover and collided into Butte’s main power line causing a major blackout.